10-kp/Keras_ML/README.md

 # State University Admissions Analysis

+This repository contains the work on analyzing the trend of admissions into state universities in the USA.
+The project is divided into two main parts: data transformations and advanced visualizations.
+The objective is to design a dashboard that provides insightful analysis of the admission trends.

 ## Data Transformations

 ### Objective
-Design a dashboard to analyze the trend of admissions into state universities.
+To perform data modeling by applying various transformations using Query Editor.

 ### Source
 USA State University Admissions

-### Analytics
+###  Data Transformations
-Use Query Editor to perform data modeling by applying transformations like:
+The following transformations are applied to the data  :
 1. Append Data
 2. Split Data
 3. Column Formatting